Seoul Baekje Museum

 Seoul Baekje Museum (Korean: 한성백제박물관) is a museum in South Korea.
-Based on the natural silhouette of the nearby Mongchontoseong, the appearance of Seoul Baekje Museum was shaped a ship of Baekje in honor of Baekje.
+Based on the natural silhouette of the nearby Mongchontoseong, the appearance of Seoul Baekje Museum was shaped a ship of Baekje.
 Seoul Baekje Museum is a civic lifelong education center with an emphasis on the educational role.
 There are a variety of Baekje artifacts and vividly embodied materials on ancient history of the Korean peninsula.